Zinokeri/TASK-3/README.md

-# TASK-3
+# TASK 3
-This is my first project
+This is my first project about Pizza Place Sales